MICS-Lab/novae/data/README.md

-# Downloading public data
+# Download public data

 This directory contains `shell` and `python` scripts used to download public spatial transcriptomics datasets.

 ## Scripts

-For conveniency, all the scripts below need to be executed at the root of the `data` directory.
+For consistency, all the scripts below need to be executed at the root of this directory (i.e., `novae/data`).

 ### MERSCOPE (18 samples)